-Empowerment is the feeling you get when you play Insomniac Games’ Spider-Man.
-From the moment the game switches from the first cutscene to third-person gameplay, swinging through an open-world New York feels natural, fluid, and most importantly, fun.
+Empowerment is the feeling you get when you play Marvel’s Spider-Man.
+From the moment the game switches the first cutscene to third-person gameplay, swinging through an open-world New York feels natural, fluid, and most importantly, fun.
 Throughout the game’s lengthy campaign, I found myself moved as I experienced a story filled with pain, triumph, and humor.
-Despite a few aspects of repetition and flawed open-world, Marvel’s Spider-Man is an excellent addition to Sony’s first-party collection.
+And despite a few aspects of repetition and flawed open-world, Marvel’s Spider-Man is an excellent addition to Sony’s exclusive collection.

 As soon I was given control of Spider-Man, I found myself wallrunning up skyscrapers, swinging through buildings or alleyways, and leaping off rooftops to get to the next exciting destination.
 I spent hours experimenting with how long I could fall off a building before resuming swinging or how many beams and poles I could hop on without stopping my traversal combo.
 Movement is fun and exhilarating, with sleek animations for going through the metal beams of water towers or even dodging thugs’ attacks, giving the player the sensation of power and speed.

-Luckily, there’s more to do in the open-world besides people watching, with optional objectives like finding backpacks, snapping pictures of landmarks, and challenges like disabling bombs.
-Enjoyment of these objectives will vary from person to person.
+Luckily, there’s more activity in the open-world besides people watching, with optional objectives like finding backpacks, snapping pictures of landmarks, and challenges like disabling bombs.
+Enjoyment of these objectives will vary.
 While simple, backpack hunting gave me fascinating information detailing Peter’s past.
 The research stations contained unique tasks to better the city in significant but sometimes small ways, very much in character for a friendly neighborhood Spider-Man.
 My enjoyment of finding Black Cat’s toy cats or dealing with muggings grew stale towards the middle of my playthrough, especially when that scenario is repeated a number of times with little variation.
 There seems to be a preference for sprinkling the open-world with more content rather than making experiences unique and memorable.

 The main story, however, more than makes up for the repetition.
 Marvel’s Spider-Man’s narrative features an experienced wall-crawler years into his career.
 Like any superhero game, fighting crime is front and center, but a focus is placed on Peter’s relationships and day job.
 The well-acted, cinematic cutscenes expertly balance heavy drama and humor Spidey fans expect and love.
 The voice acting and facial animation were so well done that I genuinely cared when these fictional characters were struggling and I laughed at the many funny moments.
 The twists and turns were shocking and made it clear to me by the end of the game that Insomniac Games was given creative freedom by Marvel to tell the story they desired.
 The end result is a video game narrative could easily be a big budget MCU movie.